Amir Jadidi

-Amir Jadidi (امیر جدیدی; born June 20, 1984) is an Iranian actor and tennis player.
+Amir Jadidi (امیر جدیدی; born June 21, 1984) is an Iranian actor and tennis player.
 He is well known in Iran for his starring roles in Crazy Rook (2015), A Dragon Arrives!
-(2016), The Lost Strait (2018), Cold Sweat (2018) and Day Zero (2020), whereas he is best known internationally for his role as Rahim in A Hero, which won the Grand Prix at the 2021 Cannes Film Festival.
-Jadidi has won the Crystal Simorgh for Best Actor at the 36th Fajr Film Festival for his performances in the war drama The Lost Strait and the sports drama Cold Sweat.
+(2016), The Lost Strait (2018), Cold Sweat (2018) and Day Zero (2020), whereas he is best known internationally for his role as Rahim in A Hero (2021), which won the Grand Prix at the 74th Cannes Film Festival.
+Jadidi received a Palm Springs International Film Festival award for his performance in A Hero.

 Early life

 Jadidi got his bachelor in Industrial Engineering and was graduated from Azad University in MBA.

 Career

 2010–2014: Career beginnings

 Jadidi debuted as an Actor in 2011 with Houman Seyedi's Africa, as a young criminal with his friends who are ordered to keep a girl inside a house until her brother pays his debts.
-The film was praised for its new different style and strong acting.
+The film was praised for its new different style and performances.

 In 2014, he starred in Thirteen and End of the Service films, for which he earned a Honorary Diploma for Best Actor in a Leading Role at the 32nd Fajr International Film Festival and received praise from critics for his performances.